roshansingh10/ChatGPT-terminal-bot/README.md

 ## Contact

-If you have any questions or suggestions regarding this application, feel free to contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions regarding this application, feel free to contact the maintainer at [this mail](mailto:your-email@example.com).